Carlomos7/mywebclass-agile-docs/documentation/theme_1/initiatives/initiative_Google_Analytics.md

 * Goals and alerts configured
 * Customized reports configured and available to the team
 * Team trained on how to interpret and use Google Analytics data
+* Recommendations for website content and user experience optimization

 ## Milestones:
 * Google Analytics tracking code implemented on website (1 week)